 Join us in exploring the world by water…

 The Slowboat Team

 Sam Landsman—Sam is passionate about boats, travel, and helping others experience boating in the Pacific Northwest.
 He can usually be found aboard Safe Harbour, the Nordic Tug 37 that he (mostly) lives and works aboard.
 Sam previously worked as the managing editor of the Waggoner Cruising Guide.
-He’s cruised to southeast Alaska four times (once on a 22-footer!), explored Haida Gwaii, and circumnavigated Vancouver Island.
+He’s cruised to southeast Alaska five times (once on a 22-footer!), explored Haida Gwaii, and circumnavigated Vancouver Island.
 When he’s not cruising, Sam enjoys sharing his experiences online, in print, and in person.
 He’s presented at boat shows, rendezvous, yacht clubs, and power squadrons.
 Sam can be reached at email@example.com.

 Kevin Morris—Kevin is an engineer, writer, boater, pilot, entrepreneur, and deck-hand.
 Born and raised in Texas, he has called Portland, Oregon home for the past 30 years, but spends just as much time exploring the world by water, land, and air.
 These days, the majority of his time is aboard Airship (a Nordic Tug 34) with his wife Laura Domela – all the while managing “Electronic Engineering Journal” – an engineering trade publication he founded with Laura back in 2003.
 Kevin believes that everyone can and should craft their life around their passions, finding or creating work that matches their interests and lifestyle.
 Kevin can be reached at firstname.lastname@example.org.